 - Pain while urinating and foul-smelling of vaginal discharge

 - Increased risks for future pregnancies

 - Injury to the child during surgery

 - Adhesion, hernia, and other complications of abdominal surgery

 C-section deliveries in India have gone up from reaching as high as 41% of deliveries in Kerala, and 58% in Tamil Nadu.
-Both rural and urban areas saw an exponential growth in C Sections in private as well as public hospitals.
-The cost of a C-section varies widely in India accordingly; the charges can be different for different procedure, depending on the hospital stay and anesthesia.
+Both rural and urban areas saw exponential growth in C Sections in private as well as public hospitals.
+The cost of a C-section varies widely in India accordingly; the charges can be different for a different procedure, depending on the hospital stay and anesthesia.
 All prices can range from about Rs.
 5,000 in a government hospital to Rs.
 40,000.
 The differences in the cost of c-sections sometimes can be attributed to the huge indirect expenses of the hospitals that include administrative and support staff etc, balanced out with the volume of surgeries done by the institution.
 The c-section cost a government hospital usually ranges from Rs.
 5,500, while a private teaching hospital can start from Rs.
 17000 and a charitable hospital can go to Rs.
 30,000.
-In order to meet growing demands of the economically weaker strata of the society, the government, under the RSBY scheme, reimburses hospitals sum of Rs.
-500 per bed per day for government run and private hospitals.
+In order to meet the growing demands of the economically weaker strata of the society, the government, under the RSBY scheme, reimburses hospitals sum of Rs.
+500 per bed per day for government-run and private hospitals.